mhagander/gitdeployer/README.md

 defined in `notify` gets called.
 This scripts gets the list of git revisions in the format `abc123abc..def345def` on the command line and a list of modified files on standard input, one file per line.

+Notification currently does not work when checking out an individual commit, only when a branch is being followed.